microsoft/service-fabric-observer/Documentation/Observers.md

 **NetworkObserver**

-This observer that checks networking conditions across outbound and inbound connection state, testing user-supplied endpoints (host/port pairs) or testing 3 widely available endpoints to gauge Internet connectivity state by default.
+This observer checks outbound connection state for user-supplied endpoints (hostname/port pairs).

 **Input**: NetworkObserver.config.json in PackageRoot\\Observers.Data.
 Users should supply hostname/port pairs (if they only allow